jyscao/jyscao.github.io/content/posts/05_interface-1.md

-In this post, I shall demonstrate how to program to an interface using the example of a recent contribution I made to [Vim-CtrlSpace](https://github.com/vim-ctrlspace/vim-ctrlspace), a workflow-management/fuzzy-finding plugin, which allows its files cache to be disabled.
+In this post, I shall demonstrate how to program to an interface using the example of a recent contribution I made to [Vim-CtrlSpace](https://github.com/vim-ctrlspace/vim-ctrlspace), a workflow-management/fuzzy-finding plugin, which allows its textfile cache to be disabled.
 It's my hope that some intermediate-level programmers who are beginning to think about how to improve the designs of their programs would find this useful.
-And while I aim to keep the implementation details, and even more so the specifics of Vimscript to a minimum, kindred sprits who enjoy programming in this (euphemistically speaking) quirky language might also find an interesting nugget or two here.
+And while I am aiming to keep the implementation details, and even more so the specifics of Vimscript light, kindred sprits who enjoy programming in this quirky language might also find an interesting nugget or two here.